 Better known as MF Grimm, Jet Jaguar is the most famous non-DOOM member of MIC.
 This is due, in part, to his early collaborations with the now legendary villain - the MF EP, a dual EP split between Grimm and DOOM, fostered ideas of an unbreakable link between the two artists.
 Whilst the pair were close in the late 90s and early 2000s, their vicious falling out is documented in Grimm’s “The Book Of Daniel,” the scathing diss track that closes out his 2006 triple-album American Hunger.

 Grimm is the most accessible and critically appreciated Czar, mainly due to his slightly larger fanbase and less mysterious career trajectory.
-His MIC alias - Jet Jaguar - makes reference to a heroic robot introduced by Toho in 1972's Jet Jaguar vs. Megalon, which pit Jet Jaguar and Godzilla against Megalon and Gigan.
+His MIC alias - Jet Jaguar - makes reference to a heroic robot introduced by Toho in 1973's Godzilla vs. Megalon, which pit Jet Jaguar and Godzilla against Megalon and Gigan.
 Even outside of his alias' on-screen exploits, Grimm’s story is a remarkable one, immortalised in an award-winning comic book, Sentences.

 As a child, Grimm - real name Percy Carey - was a child actor on Sesame Street, a gig set up by his then-neighbour Morgan Freeman.
 He set his sights on becoming an emcee at age 14, and was soon expelled for beating up his school Dean for owed drug money.
 In 1994, having survived an attempt on his life eight years prior, Grimm was attacked by a gang of rival drug dealers.
 Shot seven times, he slipped into a coma, losing his vision, hearing and the ability to move from the waist down.
 His brother Jay was killed.
 Lucky to survive the attack, he eventually recovered his sight and hearing but remained confined to a wheelchair.